nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 **Early Adversity**

-1. **Longitudinal mechanisms linking deprivation and threat to psychopathology and school outcomes.** Deprivation and threat are two dimensions of early adversity that uniquely contribute to behavioral and neural development.
+1. **Developmental mechanisms linking deprivation and threat to psychopathology and school outcomes.** Deprivation and threat are two dimensions of early adversity that uniquely contribute to behavioral and neural development.
 Using data from the Durham Child Health and Development Study (DCHD), I am exploring how  deprivation and threat uniquely contribute to the development of psychopathology and school achievement through differences in cognition and emotional reactivity.

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Daniel Bauer (UNC).